keeprefrigerated95/-minecraftAutoFarm/README.txt

 *************************
 The script will make the player harvest and plant crops in a Z pattern.

-After running the script, position your character starting position, looking straight down, and facing towards the end of the first row.
+After running the script, position your character in the starting position, looking straight down, and facing towards the end of the first row.
 Make sure That they are facing as straight as possible.
 When ready, press the 'r' key to run the harvest process.